 Reflection Paper Rubric Depth of Paper Poor 0 - 55% Fair 56 - 63% Good 64 - 71% Excellent 72 - 80% Content and Development Very little framework to the paper; support is lacking or is inaccurate.
-Unclear if writer understands their purpose or the assignment.
-Length is far less than expected.
-Framework exists to some degree; accurate support for reflections exists but not to an ideal level.
-Content is moderately inconsistent with regard to purpose.
-Length is somewhat less than expected.
-There is an appropriate framework to the paper that is consistently supported.
+Unclear if writer There is an appropriate framework to the paper that is consistently supported.
 Content is minimally inconsistent with regard to purpose.
 Length is very near expected with standard margins and font.
 Major points are clearly stated and supported by well-thought out reflections.
 Content and purpose are clear.
 Length is appropriate with standard margins and font.
-Integration of Thought Paper presents little to no self-awareness, Paper presents standard information with a Paper shows a moderate level of self-awareness, Paper shows a high level of self-awareness, insight, and reflection. minimal level of self-awareness, insight, and reflection. insight, and reflection. insight, and reflection.
-Style of Paper Poor 0 - 6% Fair 7% Good 8% Excellent 9 - 10% Language Sentences are often unclear.
+Integration of Thought • Paper presents little to no self-awareness, insight, and reflection. • Paper presents standard information with a minimal level of self-awareness, • Paper shows a moderate level of self-awareness, insight, and reflection. • Paper shows a high level of self-awareness, insight, and reflection.

+insight, and reflection.

+Style of Paper Poor 0-6% Fair 7% Good 8% Excellent 9 - 10%

+Language • Sentences are often unclear.
 Sentences are occasionally unclear. • Sentences are clear.
 Sentences are clear and writing is at an advanced level.

 Logic & Organization • There is very little structure to the paper.
 Structure of the paper is not easy to follow.
 Paragraphs may be somewhat disjointed.
 Structure of the paper is generally easy to follow.
 Paragraph transitions may need some improvement.
 Structure of paper is easy to follow.
 Paragraphs are well-built and transitions are clear.

-Mechanics of Paper Poor 0 - 6% Fair 7% Good 8% Excellent 9 - 10% Grammar, Punctuation, and Spelling Grammar, Punctuation, Paper contains far more errors in grammar, punctuation, or Paper contains very few errors in grammar, punctuation, or spelling.
-Paper contains almost no errors in grammar, punctuation, or spelling.
-Comments: • Total Depth Percentage: Total Style Percentage Total Mechanics Percentage: TOTAL PERCENTAGE: TOTAL POINTS:
+Mechanics of Paper Poor 0 - 6% Fair 7% Good 8% Excellent 9 - 10%

+Grammar, Punctuation, and Spelling • Paper contains far more errors in grammar, punctuation, or spelling than is acceptable. • Paper contains several errors in grammar, punctuation, or spelling. • Paper contains very few errors in grammar, punctuation, or spelling. • Paper contains almost no errors in grammar, punctuation, or spelling.

+Comments: I

+T otal Depth Percentage:

+Total Style Percentage

+Aechanics Percentage:

+TO TAL PERCENTAGE: TOTAL POINTS: